 Despite the best efforts of Naomie Harris, this generic cop thriller should be handing over its gun and its badge.

-It’s absurd that this movie is the hugely talented Naomie Harris’s first leading role—a shame.
+It is absurd that this is the hugely talented Naomie Harris’s first leading role – and it’s a shame.
 She is great as a principled rookie who joins the force in New Orleans only to be immediately faced with institutionalised racism and endemic corruption.
-Thanks to preposterous plot machinations, she witnesses her colleagues murdering a couple of local hoods and, with the footage captured on her body cam, she’s in hot, murky water.
+Thanks to preposterous plot machinations, she witnesses her cop colleagues murdering a couple of local hoods and, with the footage captured on her body cam, she’s in hot, murky water.
+A right old pickle.

 Cast and crew